yadnyeshkolte/cdac-java/mcqexams/d_4_9_2025/README.md

 c) Compilation error
 d) Runtime error

 ## Q11.
-Which of the following supports compile-time polymorphism in Java?
+Which of the following supports compile-time polymorphism in Java? a
 a) Method overloading
 b) Method overriding
 c) Abstract classes